RauliL/plorth/README.md

 ## Compilation

-Plorth has no dependencies.
-Only C++11 capable compiler and [CMake] are required to compile Plorth interpreter.
+C++11 capable compiler and [CMake] are required to compile Plorth interpreter.
+CLI interpreter depends on [linenoise] library, which is included in the repository as submodule and GUI interpreter depends on [gtkmm] library.

 ```bash
 $ git submodule update --init